 Examine my asset allocation and rebalance.
 Over any given three months, I’ll buy new investments and my existing ones will go up and down in value.
 Usually, this means my overall portfolio shifts from my desired asset allocation of 70 percent stocks, 20 percent bonds and 10 percent alternatives (as well as my desired mix of international-to-domestic stocks, sectors, etc.)

-I used to do this more-or-less manually, but a couple of new tools are making this infinitely easier.
-There’s Personal Capital, which I’ve written about before, but the one I’m trying at the moment is JemStep.
+I used to do this more-or-less manually, but new tools such as Personal Capital, which I’ve written about before, are making this infinitely easier.

 4. Credit and debt

 Part of my quarterly review is to pull a recent copy of my credit report and score.

 At annualcreditreport.com you can get a copy of each of your three credit reports once a year (Equifax, TransUnion, and Experian), so I usually pull one a quarter and then skip a quarter – I don’t pay for credit monitoring to get more frequent reports, but you can if you’re actively monitoring a problem.

 I also login to CreditKarma to get my updated credit score just to know where I stand.
 With my biggest credit purchase – a house — behind us at the moment, we shouldn’t need credit again soon, but it’s important to make sure the info is accurate and nobody’s ripping off my identity!

 Along with checking our credit we review our debts – at this point just the mortgage.
 When I was actively paying off credit card debt I would review my progress and whether it made sense to reprioritize my payments.

 Finally, I review our credit cards to make sure they’re meeting our needs.
 This might be the time to cancel a card that we don’t need, call an existing creditor and ask for a credit limit increase, or even apply for a new credit card to take advantage of a rewards structure that will earn us more cash back on our everyday purchases.